-2.1 Workplace health and safety induction processes are completed in accordance with workplace practice.
-2.2 A site-specific safety plan is completed, and its requirements are complied with.
-2.3 Hazards are identified and assessed for risk, and controls are implemented and monitored, in accordance with workplace practice.
-2.4 Accidents, incidents and near misses are reported, and followed up, in accordance with workplace practice.
+2.1 Workplace health and safety induction processes are contributed to in accordance with workplace practice.
+2.2 Site-specific safety requirements for the BCATS environment are understood and complied with.
+2.3 Hazards are identified and assessed for risk, and controls are implemented, monitored, and documented in accordance with workplace practice.
+2.4 All accidents, incidents and near misses are reported, and followed up, in accordance with workplace practice.
 2.5 Workplace health and safety practices are applied in accordance with workplace practice and relevant specifications.